biothomme/Isoprene/docs/reporting/01_meetings_documentation.md

     - [Earth engine does not work for ERA5](../../notebooks/pinN1_stories/02_methodologies/08_download_era5_with_ee.ipynb) - dataset collection is not 0.1° x 0.1° resolution but 1° x 1°.
 Microsoft planetary computing a bit better (0.5° x 0.5°)
     - Smoothened the [SLURM scripting and submission](../../notebooks/pinN1_stories/00_slurm/01_make_scripts_and_submit.ipynb)
     - Established [ERA5 download using the CDS API](../../notebooks/pinN1_stories/02_methodologies/09_download_era5_with_cdsapi.ipynb) and downloaded all subareas.
 For 64x64 pixels x 21 variables x 24 hours x 5 years it took ~5 days.
-    - Regridded the [`GriddingMachine.jl` datasets](../../notebooks/pinN1_stories/02_methodologies//10_regrid_data_finally.ipynb), apart of some very big ones.
+    - Regridded the [`GriddingMachine.jl` datasets](../../notebooks/pinN1_stories/02_methodologies/10_regrid_data_finally.ipynb), apart of some very big ones.
 Therefore, I need to find a solution.
     - Touched the start of building flexible dataloader.

 TODO:
 - Finish regridding with large files
 - Build dataloader
+- Run CliMA land model on data

+---
+## Meeting 14 <a id="M14"></a>
+#### *13th October 2022*

+**Points for discussion:**

+Refresh: All datasets were downloaded, some issues with regridding large files remained.

+- Organisational:
+    1) Doing presentation at later time with more results?
+There is no official need for stress anymore.
+Time better used for coding.

+- Progress last week
+    - Regridded the [`GriddingMachine.jl` datasets](../../notebooks/pinN1_stories/02_methodologies/10_regrid_data_finally.ipynb).
+Here we had a problem with large files.
+So i tried ESMF and other commandlie regridders.
+Finally, it did not work with those.
+The files seem to have a strange sturcture.
+Thus I went back to the code and implemented an XArray/dataset splitter.
+On congruent gridcell margins of source and destination file, the datasets were cut, then regridded sequentially, stored as temps and finally merged again.
+[Works](../../notebooks/pinN1_stories/02_methodologies/10_regrid_data_finally.ipynb#regrid_the_big)!
+    - [Building dataloader](../../notebooks/pinN1_stories/03_test_models/03_dataloader.ipynb) for the input features.
+Therefore, I stack together all datasets to one per subarea and time.
+Should be iterable.

+TODO:
+- Finish dataloader
 - Run CliMA land model on data